 Heather is a woman of force and of fine art.
 She is a mother of three small farmers, as well as the resident farm chef, market master, and co-head hauncho.
 She holds a degree in culinary excellence from the Secchia Institute.
 Her spirit vegetable is the Shishito Pepper.

-Rebecca hails from Rochester, NY and has spent the last 9 years working with farms and food in the Bay Area.
+Rebecca hails from Rochester, NY and has spent the last 9 years working with farms and food in the Bay Area of California.
 Yurt-living and coastal exploring are some of her past times, and she’s now loving the mitten state and all that it offers.
-Rebecca is our year-round CSA manager, social media master, and is behind the table at our weekly farmers market.
-Her spirit vegetable is the beet (of all colors and including the leaves).
+Rebecca is our year-round CSA Manager, social media master, and is behind the table at our weekly farmers market.
+Her spirit vegetable is the Beet (of all colors and including the leaves).

 Laurie’s pursuit of farming has taken her to Appalachia and back again.
 She loves a good hike, living out of a backpack, and generally soaking up the goodness earth has to offer.
 Raised in northern Michigan, she came back to the mitten to work at Ham Family Farm, and is now learning the tools of the trade as a farmhand on the wagon.
 Her spirit shoot is the Asparagus--true spring magic.

 Harrison is passionate about the natural world we live in and all that it has to offer.
 He became intrigued with biology and the natural sciences while getting his Associates Degree at GRCC.
 He's thrilled to be working as a farmhand at Green Wagon, as he wants to further his education in a more hands-on environment.
 When he's not in the fields, you can find him biking around town, creating art, or skateboarding with friends.
 His spirit vegetable is the Fennel.